simplifylearning101/dsa_with_cpp/README.md

 - Methodology: Concepts explained with real-world analogies, fully commented C++ code, daily homework (10–15 programs), LeetCode/NeetCode practice, and weekly projects.
 - Tools: C++11/14, LeetCode (tag by topic), NeetCode (curated roadmaps).
 Track progress in a problem-solving journal.

+### Approach
-This is a cohort based model of learning.
+- This is a cohort based model of learning.
 Students will join the cohort and learn together.
-There would be lectures 2-3 hours per week covering conceptual explanations with real-world examples and C++ programs.
+- There would be lectures 2-3 hours per week covering conceptual explanations with real-world examples and C++ programs.
-Students are then expected to practice 10-15 homework programs of increasing difficulty on the topics discussed.
-We will slowly start introducing LeetCode/NeetCode problems every week, focusing on easy-to-medium difficulty initially.
+- Students are then expected to practice 10-15 homework programs of increasing difficulty on the topics discussed.
+- We will slowly start introducing LeetCode/NeetCode problems every week, focusing on easy-to-medium difficulty initially.

 Weekly fun project: A mini-project to apply what you've learned, showcasing your understanding (e.g., via GitHub submission).
 You will form a group, work on project and present it to rest of the cohort members.